AT-Publishing/website/_posts/2017-05-09-is-the-end-of-icos-approaching.md

 image_alt:
 - Screenshot from a closed Facebook ICO group (link at the bottom of the article)

-categories: ["reports"]
+categories: [ reports ]

-tags: []
+tags: [ crypto-market-predictions ]
 ---
-A lot has changed since [the last post on ICOs](https://www.altcointrading.net/ico-2016/) in summer 2016.
+A lot changed for initial coin offerings during the summer 2016.

 ### Lawmakers have noticed